Creature Features: Later history

 TV horror shows of this sort became more scarce during the early and mid-1980s, partly because acquiring broadcast rights for these films became considerably more expensive in the new era of cable television.
-Another reason for the decline of these shows is the change in Friday and Saturday night viewer demographics, as young people are increasingly less likely to stay home on those nights.
+Another reason for the decline of these shows is the change in Friday and Saturday night viewer demographics, as young people are decreasingly likely to stay home on those nights.
+Or, if home, unlikely to watch broadcast television, being more likely to be gaming or engaged in social media.

 Broadcast cities (US)

 Metropolitan Areas

 These are the major metropolitan areas of the United States in which Creature Features was seen: